Toyota 86 Insurance Rates

 Rates are averaged for all Toyota 86 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Toyota 86 Insurance
+How to Shop for Cheaper Toyota 86 Insurance

-Finding cheaper rates on insurance for a Toyota 86 consists of avoiding accidents and violations, having above-average credit, being claim-free, and qualifying for all possible discounts.
-Set aside time to shop around every couple of years by getting rate quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Getting lower rates on auto insurance consists of being a low-risk driver, having good credit, being claim-free, and possibly raising deductibles.
+Invest the time to shop around at least every other year by getting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local car insurance providers.

-- Insureds who may need higher liability limits will pay an extra $490 annually to raise from a 30/60 limit to 250/500 limits
+- Consumers who purchase more liability coverage will pay about $490 per year to raise from a low limit to a 250/500 level

 Rate Tables and Charts